SENG637-Group14/seng637-assignment4/seng637-Report_Group14.md

 | Taiwo Oyewole  |     |

 # Introduction
 Building upon the foundations established in our previous labs, this report details our exploration of advanced testing techniques, specifically mutation testing and web application testing.
-As a continuation of the previous labs, in this lab, we're doing two types of software testing.
+As a continuation of the last lab, in this lab, we're doing two types of software testing.
 First, we're using Pitest to see how good our old tests are at finding bugs in the `Range` and `DataUtilities` code.
 We'll try to make our tests better so they catch more bugs (increase the "mutation score").

 Second, we're using Selenium to test "Air Canada" website.
 We'll create tests to check if different parts of the website work correctly.